Smart License Types

 The status of the license shows OK when enabled.

-OK: Registers the license with your Cisco Smart Software Manager account and enables the controlled features.
+Enabled: Registers the license with your Cisco Smart Software Manager account and enable the controlled features.
 You can now configure and deploy policies controlled by the license.

 - Click Save to save the changes.